TouK/nussknacker/docs/MigrationGuide.md

 - (Refactor KafkaAvro API) Removed `FixedKafkaAvroSourceFactory` and `FixedKafkaAvroSinkFactory` (now we don't support fixed schema)
 - (Refactor Kafka API) Replaced `topics: List[String]` by `List[PreparedKafkaTopic]` and removed `processObjectDependencies` in `KafkaSource`

-Be aware that we are using avro 1.9.2 instead of default Flink's 1.8.2 (for java time logical types conversions purpose).
+Be aware that we are using Avro 1.9.2 instead of default Flink's 1.8.2 (for Java time logical types conversions purpose).

 * [#1013](https://github.com/TouK/nussknacker/pull/1013) Expression evaluation is synchronous now.
 It shouldn't cause any problems
 (all languages were synchronous anyway), but some internal code may have to change.